glasgowm148/ergonaut-handbook/Ergo/Overview.md

 ## Research-led but real-world focused

 Ergo Platform's native token, ERG, is used to pay all transaction fees for transfers and smart contract execution.
-Storage fees are also charged on dormant accounts, providing ongoing incentives for miners even after block rewards end.
+[Storage fees](/en/Glossary/Storage-Rent) are also charged on dormant accounts, providing ongoing incentives for miners even after block rewards end.
 This new economic model ensures a sustainable network.
 ERG functions as the core token and will be used for different dApps collateral like stablecoin and many other applications.
 Off-the-peg use of ring and threshold signatures powers non-custodial and non-interactive dApps like ErgoMixer for both ERG and custom tokens.

 Custom tokens are first-class citizen tokens in Ergo; there is also atomic exchange built for them in the core.
 Custom tokens can be distributed to miners and other ecosystem stakeholders, using logically defined smart contracts, including built-in PoW-style emission schedules.

-Ergo is designed from scratch, including its POW algorithm, Autolykos v2, memory-hard, GPU friendly, and based on fairness.
-Ergo team believes that network should adapt to changing environment without the intervention of trusted parties, so it has an on-chain miner voting protocol that allows gradual changes in a large number of parameters, including maximum block size, storage fee factor, and more, for more fundamental changes Ergo is trying to follow a soft-fork ability approach if an overwhelming majority of the network accepts a new feature, it is then activated, however, old nodes which do not upgrade will continue to operate normally and skip over this feature validation.
+Ergo was designed from scratch (including its POW algorithm [Autolykos v2](/en/Glossary/Autolykos) and is memory-hard, GPU friendly, and based on fairness.
+The Ergo team believes that the network should adapt to changing environment without the intervention of trusted parties, so it has an on-chain miner voting protocol that allows gradual changes in a large number of parameters, including maximum block size, storage fee factor, and more.
+For more fundamental changes Ergo is trying to follow a soft-fork ability approach.
+If an overwhelming majority of the network accepts a new feature, it is then activated, however, old nodes which do not upgrade will continue to operate normally and skip over this feature validation.

 Ergo is designed to be a self-amendable protocol that allows it to absorb new ideas and improve itself in a decentralized manner.